Dear Brigitte: Production

-The novel was published in 1963.
+John Haase's novel Erasmus with Freckles was published in 1963.
 There was some talk that Disney would option the film rights and cast Bing Crosby in the lead role.
-However, rights were bought by 20th Century-Fox, which assigned the project to Nunnally Johnson, Henry Koster and James Stewart, the team that made Mr. Hobbs Takes a Vacation and Take Her, She's Mine.
+However, rights were bought by 20th Century-Fox, which assigned the project to Nunnally Johnson, Henry Koster, and James Stewart, the team that made Mr. Hobbs Takes a Vacation and Take Her, She's Mine.

 Johnson later said that he "hadn't wanted to do" the film.
 "I didn't think there was enough material in it, but I really allowed myself to be persuaded to do it.
 Jimmie would sign if I would write it, and Koster would get a job if Jimmie would sign.
 It all got around that, one depending on another.
 There was no material in there that justified a picture."

-Although Nunnally Johnson wrote early drafts of the film, Hal Kanter was brought in to work on it, and he gets sole screen credit.
-Kanter says that it was Henry Koster's idea to introduce a captain, played by Ed Wynn, to act as a Greek chorus.
+Although Johnson wrote early drafts of the film, Hal Kanter was brought in to work on it, and he received sole screen credit.
+Kanter says that it was Koster's idea to introduce a captain, played by Ed Wynn, to act as a Greek chorus.
 Johnson said that Koster got the idea from the film Tom Jones.
 Johnson did not like the device because he felt that it did not suit the picture, and he told Koster to get another writer to do it.
 He told Koster, "You'd better get a good gag man who does those one-line things.
 I don't do that, and I couldn't do it."
 Koster hired Kanter, so Johnson asked to take his name off the film.
 Johnson says that when he saw Stewart, "he told me he didn't know I'd taken my name off of it.
 He was unhappy about the picture too, but there was nothing to do by then."